 Introduction to the LG CordZero A9

-LG is a famous brand known for its consumer appliances like refrigerators and air conditioning.
+LG is famous for its consumer appliances like refrigerators and air conditioning.

 I’ve used some of their products, and it’s a good quality brand.

-Finally, they’ve forayed into this space with the CordZero lineup, and I’ll be focusing on the CordZero A9 stick vacuum, one of LG’s higher-end options for vacuuming hard floors and carpet.
+Finally, they’ve forayed into this space with the CordZero lineup.
+I’ll be focusing on the CordZero A9 stick vacuum, one of LG’s higher-end options for vacuuming hard floors and carpet.

 There are two A9 sub-variants, the Ultimate and Kompressor.